Shtukas and the Taylor expansion of $L$-functions (II)

 For $x\in |X|$, let $\cO_{x}$ (resp. $F_{x}$) denote the completed local ring of $X$ at $x$ (resp. the fraction field of $\cO_{x}$).
 Let $\fkm_{x}\subset \cO_{x}$ be the maximal ideal and we typically denote a uniformizer of $\cO_{x}$ by $\vp_{x}$.
 Let $\AA_{F}$ denote the ring of ad\`eles of $F$, and let $\OO=\prod_{x\in|X|}\cO_{x}$.
 Let $k(x)$ denote the residue field of $\cO_{x}$ and let

 Let $v_{x}: F^{\times}_{x}\to \ZZ$ be the valuation normalized by $v_{x}(\vp_{x})=1$.

 We will also consider a double covering $\nu: X'\to X$ where $X'$ is also a smooth, projective and geometrically connected curve $X$ over $k$.
 The function field of $X'$ is denoted by $F'$.
-Other notations for $X$ extends to their counterparts for $X'$.
+Other notations for $X$ extend to their counterparts for $X'$.